dcjones/isolator/README.md

 ### Differential Expression, Transcription, and Splicing

-Since Isolator follows a Bayesian methodology, it does not assign p-values to differential expression, but rather estimates a probability that that the condition-wise tendendency has changed by more than some minimum fold change.
+Since Isolator follows a Bayesian methodology, it does not assign p-values to differential expression, but rather estimates a probability that the condition-wise tendendency has changed by more than some minimum fold change.
 The researcher may choose the minimum fold change (it is set to a log2 fold change of 1.5 by default).